 The linearization theorem is also called the Hartman-Grobman theorem, proved independently by Philip Hartman in the U.S.A. and D. M. Grobman in the Soviet Union around 1960.
 The proof is rather difficult, and way beyond the scope of this course.[§] (However, a simpler theorem, not dealing with topological equivalence but only with determining stability based on linearization, can be proved using Liapunov's theorems that we will learn about in the next lecture.)
-Exercises - Linearization: 3.5 (3.5eg), 3.6, 3.7 (3.7b). - An isolated, but non-simple, fixed point: 3.8. - Non-isolated fixed points: 3.11.
+Exercises - Linearization: 3.5, 3.6, 3.7, A8. - An isolated, but non-simple, fixed point: 3.8.